OpenNews/srccon-work/homepage.md

 <h2 class="leader">If we’re going to transform newsroom code and culture, we need to invest in the people who do the work.</h2>

-<a class="btn" id="attend-button" href="/tickets/attendance_form">Tell Us If You'd Like To Attend!</a> SRCCON:WORK is built around two days of [talks, discussions and hands-on workshops](/program) on how we shape newsroom culture to be more inclusive and collaborative.
-The conference will take place December 7 & 8 at the Chemical Heritage Foundation in Philadelphia.
+Thank you everyone for your interest in SRCCON:WORK!

+The SRCCON:WORK ticketing questionnaire is now closed.

+## What’s next

-Instead of a ticket lottery, we have a short questionnaire for you to tell us why you'd like to attend SRCCON:WORK.
-The form is open through October 18.
-After that, we will review entries and notify everyone before the end of October.
+The form is now closed, we are reviewing entries and will notify everyone before the end of October.
 If invited to attend, you will have the chance to purchase a ticket for $195, plus fees.
+Scholarship recipients will be notified at the same time.

 ## What is SRCCON:WORK?